This guest post on tribal politics is written by Ron Davis,

-Ron is the Executive Pastor of Cramerton Church, Charlotte, NC
+Executive Pastor of Cramerton Church, Charlotte, NC

 The hope of the world has never been a political party, politicians, or our ability to leverage political power.
 It has, and always will be, the beautiful gospel of Jesus Christ.
 As a pastor, I long to see brothers and sisters who are so driven by their love for one another that the gospel becomes more important than winning an unholy tribal war between Left and Right.
-Below is my call to civility — and maybe, just maybe, it will find its impact far beyond a late-evening Facebook post:
+Below is my call to civility — and maybe, just maybe, it will find its impact far beyond a late-evening Facebook post rebuking tribal politics:

 I think our Lord is much more grieved by the attitudes and actions of believers toward one another in Western society, where each side believes they have the “answer” to America’s problems.
 Both liberal and conservative Christians seem to forget they exist in a secular culture and both of their politics necessarily reflect these same secular points of view.
-Jesus made it clear: the world will know we are his disciples by our love one for another.
+Jesus made it clear: the world will know we are his disciples by our love for one another.

-This kind of interaction we find on Facebook is, sadly, fodder for the skeptical mind, as they see the Christian world being so divided over things like politics.
+This kind of interaction we find on Facebook is, sadly, fodder for the skeptical mind, as they see the Christian world being so divided over things like tribal politics.
 The hope of the world is the gospel of Jesus Christ not our ability to prove each other wrong.
 From my observation, there seems to be very little civility or objectivity from either side.
 Just a desire to “be right” and to look at almost every single issue with a particular set of glasses (and not gospel-centered ones at that).
 To me this is shameful and heart-breaking.
 The early Christian church was not concerned with achieving political dominance over others.
 It was concerned with making disciples, loving one another, their neighbors, their enemies, everyone – under peril of persecution, torture, and even death.